 Ingracia's brother Zito was in jail.
 Zito had been using hard drugs for a long time and was now doing time at the "Central Prison".
-Marcelo, a Sister, had been accused of stealing a pair of pants off a clothesline and was also at the Central Prison.
+Marcela, a Sister, had been accused of stealing a pair of pants off a clothesline and was also at the Central Prison.
 Ingracia had been inside for a while.
-He sold his stove back home and used the money to pay an officer to sign his release papers.
+She sold her stove back home and used the money to pay an officer to sign the release papers.